red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

 - Install the operator and validate https://marketplace.redhat.com/en-us/documentation/operators

+### Deploy Pachyderm

+Make sure to select the project you created above on the top of the screen.

+On the Operator:

+- Click *Create an instance*.
+- Select the *YAML view* and insert the following values:

+    - Your namespace in `metadata.namespace`.
+    - Your secret name in `storage.amazon.credentialSecretName`.

+- Click *Create*.
+- On the left menu, select *Workloads > Pods*.
+After a couple of minutes, all the pods of your project should be running.
+You just installed Pachyderm.

 ### Post Deployment

 1. Reach Red Hat OpenShift Data Science Platform from your **Cluster Management Console** by clicking on the multi-squared icon, then select **Red Hat OpenShift Data Science** in OpenShift Managed Services.